wangzhongruo/willingness_to_fund_3D/README.md

 Using LightGBM:

-1. Identify whether a user is willing to fund in 3D since the user opens the account
+1. Identify whether a user is willing to fund in 3D since the user opens the sofi money account
-2. Ranking each new users based on the predicted willingness
+2. On a daily basis, ranking each new registered users based on the predicted willingness
-3. Based on the recommended first fund amount in the mobile app, predicting whether a user will fund more than $100
+3. Based on the provided first fund amount in the mobile app, predicting whether a user will fund more than $100 for the first time
 4. Tuning the parameter by using grid search and early stopping

 ## Reference